1982 Gay Games: Fundraising

 The SFAA developed an approach to fundraising based on the classes Tom Waddell took that emphasized asking for money and then "keeping your mouth shut".
 The theory here was that a prospective donor would be given the chance to speak they will be more likely to give, whereas if the sales person is the only one speaking the donor won't give.
-They found this "pitch and wait" method to be particularly helpful as they canvased different gay people and groups to donate to the event.
+They found this "pitch and wait" method to be particularly helpful as they canvassed different gay people and groups to donate to the event.

 Despite many people's concerns and the general reluctance of many to support the Games, the SFAA was able to break even, costing $380,000 and bringing in $395,000, encouraging the SFAA and Waddell to continue the Games again in 1986.

 Controversies

 Lawsuit over 'Gay Olympics' name

 Dr. Tom Waddell, the former Olympian who helped found the games, intended them to be called the "Gay Olympics", but a lawsuit filed less than three weeks before 1982's inaugural Gay Olympics forced the name change.

 Event organizers were sued by the International Olympic Committee (IOC) under the U.S. Amateur Sports Act of 1978, which gave the USOC exclusive rights to the word Olympic in the United States.
 Defendants of the lawsuit contended that the law was capriciously applied and that if the Special Olympics were not similarly prohibited, the Gay Olympics should not be either.

 Others, like Daniel Bell, cite the IOC's long history of protecting the Olympics brand as evidence that the lawsuit against the "Gay Olympics" was not motivated by discrimination against gays.
 Since 1910 the IOC has taken action, including lawsuits and expulsion from the IOC, to stop certain organizations from using the word "Olympics."
 Annual "California Police Olympics" were held for 22 years, from 1967 through 1989, after which, the word Olympics was no longer used for the event.
 The Supreme Court ruled for the USOC in San Francisco Arts & Athletics, Inc. v.
 United States Olympic Committee.

 A 2009 documentary film, Claiming the Title: Gay Olympics on Trial, was created in the United States and was previewed at several film festivals.
 The subject was also included in a 2005 film by David Sector, Take the Flame!
 Gay Games: Grace Grit & Glory.

 In the years since the lawsuit, the Olympics and the Gay Games have set aside their initial hostilities and worked cooperatively, successfully lobbying to have HIV travel restrictions waived for the 1994 Gay Games in New York and the 1996 Summer Olympics in Atlanta.